How to Grow Succulents

 How to Water Succulents

-Water succulent plants when the top 2 inches of soil are dry.
+When it comes to how often to water succulents, you need to pay attention to the soil.
+It's best to water succulents whenever the top 2 inches of soil are dry.
 While most succulents will survive without water for longer than other types of plants, they’ll grow more when watered somewhat regularly.
 If your area hasn’t had rain for 3-4 weeks, give outdoor plants a thorough soaking.
 Let the soil dry out before watering again.

 How to Feed Succulents